minsu-ko/minsu-ko.github.io/index.md

 # MinSu Ko

-Master–Doctoral integrated program (1st year) at
+Master–Doctoral integrated program (1st year) in physics, at
-Department of Physics, KAIST
+Korea Advanced Institute of Science and Technology (KAIST).

 As an experimental physicist, I am interested in
 - Experimental cosmology
 - Beyond Standard Model physics
 - Radio astronomical instruments
 - Superconducting & low noise systems

+The main research topic is instrumentation in observational cosmology and particle physics.

 I am currently working on two projects.